(a) Eligibility to Apply for Reinstatement

 (i) Denial of Petition

 When a petition for reinstatement is denied by the council in a given calendar year, the member may not petition again until the following calendar year.
 The reinstatement fee, costs, and any fees paid pursuant to paragraph (c)(7) shall be retained.
-However, the State Bar membership fee, Client Security Fund assessment, judicial surcharge and district bar membership fee assessed for the year in which the application is filed shall be refunded.
+However, the State Bar membership fee, Client Security Fund assessment, and district bar membership fee assessed for the year in which the application is filed shall be refunded.

 History Note: Statutory Authority G.S.
 84-23